November 17, 2025

 Instead of rewriting HTML and CSS every time, document reusable snippets for common shortcodes.
 This allows content teams to insert the correct components without needing development knowledge.

-2.3 Providing Step-by-Step Documentation for the Content Team
+2.3 Providing Step-by-Step Documentation For the Content Team

 Many marketing teams working on content updates may not have technical experience.
 Providing clear documentation with visual guides or short tutorials makes it easier to insert the correct elements without issues.